-- 265 CHILD DEVELOPMENT 3 credits Physical, cognitive, language, social, emotional, and personality development of child from prenatal through age eight.
-Observation of children in early childhood education settings. - 270 THEORY AND GUIDANCE OF PLAY 3 credits Prerequisite: 7400:265.
-Theory and guidance of play as primary vehicle and indicator of physical, intellectual, social, emotional development and learning of children from birth to kindergarten. - 280 EARLY CHILDHOOD CURRICULUM METHODS 3 credits Prerequisite: 7400:265, 270.
+Physical, cognitive, language, social, emotional, and personality development of child from prenatal through age eight.
+Observation of children in early childhood education settings.

+THEORY AND GUIDANCE OF PLAY 270

+Prerequisite: 7400:265.
+Theory and guidance of play as primary vehicle and indicator of physical, intellectual, social, emotional development and learning of children from birth to kindergarten.

+EARLY CHILDHOOD CURRICULUM METHODS 280 Prerequisite: 7400:265, 270.
 Planning, presenting, evaluating creative activities in art, music, movement, language arts, logicomathematics and science.
 Space, time, materials and adult-child interactions are emphasized.